martin-rohwedder/true-false-api-spring-boot/README.md

 docker compose up -d
 ```

 This will build the project and start it up.
-You can now access the API at `http://localhost:8080/swagger-ui/index.html`
+You can now access the API at `http://localhost:8080` and test the endpoints using the swagger UI.
-To test the api, I can also recommend using [Postman API Platform](https://www.postman.com/) as it offers more features.
+I can also recommend using [Postman API Platform](https://www.postman.com/) to test the API, as it offers more features.

 To stop the container, use the following command: